 The Fusion Hybrid delivers 188 combined horsepower, falling behind some of the newer models on our list.
 However, its fuel consumption rates aren’t far off from the pack at 5.5 L/100 km city, 5.7 L/100 km highway, and 5.6 L/100 km combined.

 Despite being an older model, the Fusion Hybrid has top-notch standard equipment, including an 8-inch touchscreen infotainment system, Apple CarPlay, Android Auto, a nine-speaker audio system, SiriusXM satellite radio, Wi-Fi, and more.

 Even its safety tech was well ahead of its time and included standard blind-spot monitors, automatic emergency braking, lane-keeping assist, automatic emergency braking, a rearview camera, and more.

 As for roominess, the Fusion Hybrid is just fine for about any family with 973 mm of rear legroom and 453 litres of cargo space.

-Buyers seeking a luxury hybrid car can look no further than the Toyota Camry Hybrid's cousin, the Lexus ES 300h.
+Buyers seeking a luxury hybrid car can look no further than the Toyota Camry Hybrid's luxurious cousin, the Lexus ES 300h.

-Like the Camry, the 300h features a 2.5-liter four-cylinder engine paired with an electric motor, but Lexus bumped the output to 215 horsepower.
+Like the Camry, the 300h features a 2.5-litre four-cylinder engine paired with an electric motor, but Lexus bumped the output to 215 horsepower.
 Also, the heavier ES 300h has slightly worse fuel economy ratings at 5.5 L/100 km city, 5.2 L/100 km highway, and 5.3 L/100 km combined.